moratodpg/imp_marl/REPROD_EXP.md

 ## Install the packages of imp_marl

-You need to install the packages of this repository.
+You need to install the packages of this repository, **don't forget to activate your python environment**.

 The `-e` allows you to modify any package and use it without reinstalling it.